 Certification testing requires both normal mode testing and continuous mode testing.
 The number of units needed for certification testing depends on the regional certifications planned.
-Consult with your certification lab prior to testing for their recommendation on the number of normal mode test units and continuous mode test units.
+Consult with your certification lab prior to testing for their recommended quantity of normal mode and continuous mode test units.